 Access to federal lands for energy and mineral development has been controversial.
 The oil and gas industry contends that entry into currently unavailable areas is necessary to ensure future domestic oil and gas supplies.
 Opponents maintain that the restricted lands are unique or environmentally sensitive and that the United States could realize equivalent energy gains through conservation and increased exploration on current leases or elsewhere.
-For example, one controversial issue is the permitting process and timeline, which the Energy Policy Act of 2005 (EPAct05) revised for oil and gas permits.
-Another contested issue has been whether to open the Arctic National Wildlife Refuge in northeastern Alaska to oil and gas program in the refuge.
+Another controversial issue is the permitting process and timeline, which the Energy Policy Act of 2005 (EPAct05) revised for oil and gas permits.43 An additional contested issue has been whether to pursue oil and gas development in the Arctic National Wildlife Refuge in northeastern Alaska.
+P.L.
+115-97, enacted in December 2017, provided for the establishment of an oil and gas program in the refuge.